When it comes to setting big goals, building healthy habits, or following through on New Year’s resolutions, we’re often our own biggest enemy.

 3. BEATING YOURSELF UP

-Holding yourself accountable is important for building health habits or changing bad ones.
+Holding yourself accountable is important for building healthy habits or changing bad ones.
 You have to be honest about how your behaviors have kept you from getting where you’d like to be.

 But most of us take “personal responsibility” too far.
 Instead of embracing our power to change, we beat ourselves silly with negative self-talk.
 This may feel like tough love, but it’s actually a form of self-sabotage.

-Ironically, trying to “hold yourself accountable” could be the most significant thing keeping you from achieving your goals.
+Ironically, trying to “hold yourself accountable” could actually be keeping you from achieving your goals.

 BUILDING HEALTHY HABITS STARTS WITH CHANGING YOUR STORY